rgburke/wed/README.md

 fairly good idea whether wed is suitable for you or not.
 Wed was written with those new to editors such as vim or emacs in mind and not for those already experienced with such tools.
 However that doesn't preclude anyone from using wed when appropriate or getting involved.
-After all wed has so far been written entirely using vim!